-The Group operates in the one business and geographical segment, being the acquisition of royalty and exploration interests in oil and gas assets predominately in Australia.
+The Group operates in one business and two geographical segments, being the acquisition of royalty and exploration interests in oil and gas assets predominately in Australia and the USA.

 Information reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance focuses on the performance of individual royalty rights held.